hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. When a candidate roster is set.
 2. The number of TSS Messages collected for a candidate roster.
 3. The number of votes collected for a candidate roster.
-4. The time it takes to generate a ledger signature.
-5. The time it takes to compute shares from the key material.
+4. The time it takes to compute shares from the key material.
-6. The number of TSS Messages that are resubmitted.

 ### Performance

-The `TSS State Manager` routes TSS related system transactions to the relevant components and updates the TSS related data structures in the state.
+The `TSS State Manager` execution on the transaction handling through routes TSS related system transactions to the relevant components and updates the TSS related data structures in the state.
 The routing should be a negligible impact provided the receiving components receive the messages and handles them on their own thread.
 The state updates should be simple crud operations, adds and deletes to data structures.
-The merkle leaves with updated state will need to be rehashed.
+All other computation on the transaction handling thread should be basic bookkeeping calculations and TSS signature verifications.

 ---